BrianPugh/pugh_torch/README.md

           ```
           python3 train.py template dataset=cifar100 model=cifar100
           ```
 * A template project `experiments/template` that should get you going.
+The goal here is to  provide maximum flexibility while minimizing "project startup costs".
 We leverage the following libraries:
     * [Hydra](https://github.com/facebookresearch/hydra) for managing experiment
       hyperparameters and other configuration.
 It's a good idea to make your code configurable via this configuration rather than directly tweaking